Activated Charcoal Dose Calculator

 3. 3

-The calculator displays the activated charcoal in teaspoons, its weight in grams, the pre-mix oil needed, the total oil weight in ounces and pounds, percentage of oil weight, and predicted color outcome.
+The calculator displays the activated charcoal in teaspoons, its weight in grams, the pre-mix oil needed, the total oil weight in ounces and pounds, percentage of oil weight, predicted color outcome, and a detailed insights panel for interpretation.

 Example Calculation